discoproject/disco/doc/glossary.rst

 .. glossary::

    disco master
         Master process that takes care of receiving Disco jobs, scheduling them and distributing tasks to the cluster.
 There may be many Disco masters running in parallel, as long as they manage separate sets of resources (CPUs). job
         A sequence of the map :term:`task` and the reduce :term:`task`.
-Made with a single call to the :func:`disco.job` function.
+Started by calling the
+        :meth:`disco.core.Disco.new_job` method.

    job functions
         Job functions are the functions that the user can specify in